stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 1 : [**Attach PDF]

 Use AI tools to increase productivity, learn more skills with : less effort - less time - ease, make AI as your assistant/copilot and make AI to use your work smartly & smoothly just by giving it accurate/proper prompt.
+Here we can understand something like : Google is like Library then ChatGPT is like Librarian.

 ---